 By Marta Sotres

-The sustainability of the companies of the future will go through disruptive solutions that adapt to the challenge of the aging population and put the elderly at the center of their strategy
+The sustainability of the companies of the future will go through disruptive solutions that manage to adapt to the challenge of an ageing population and put the elderly at the center of their strategy

 The world population is aging.
 In 2050, one in six people in the world will be over 65 (16% of the population, compared to the current 9%), according to the UN World Population Outlook.
 It is estimated that for this year the adults over 65 segment will exceed the children under 15 segment for the first time in history.
 Also, we are living increasingly longer: in less than a century, the chances of turning 100 have increased from 1% to 50% in more developed countries, according to the Santalucía Institute.

 The increase in life expectancy reflects the fruits of technological, scientific, and social developments.
 However, any structural-demographic change entails a transformation in society and market dynamics.
 With this novel context ahead, innovation becomes the only forge a path forward to design disruptive solutions towards business sustainability.
 Innovation can offer the decisive ability to adapt to future consumers and build new responses.